MidwesternInteractive/jquery-google-map/README.md

 ```

 ## Styling Info Window
-All infoWindows are wrapped in `div.infowindow`
+All Info Windows are wrapped in `div.infowindow`